 If up to one year (12 months) has been completed after an approved undergraduate degree/diploma and a minimum of two years have been completed after completion of a professional degree/diploma

 Interns must work for at least 20 hours per week for periods of six consecutive months.

 Each period of Internship must be attained under the direct supervision of an Architect, who is registered in the jurisdiction that the training took place and whose practice encompasses the comprehensive practice of Architecture, including each of the training areas outline in the BIA Practical Training Log Book.

+Log in to the members lounge to gain full access to the BIA Practical Training Log Book.
 This is to ensure that the candidate is armed with a basic knowledge of architecture, before exposure to a meaningful internship.
 This also avoids premature internships, which can prove to be futile for both candidate and supervising architect(s).